 We’re here to spread a bit of informed, science-backed, research-approved tips on what to eat when you have cancer and help you make it through the holiday season with less guilt, more health, and a smile on your face.
 War On Cancer teamed up with World Cancer Research Fund Matt Lambert and Adele Hug, Health Information Officer and Specialist Oncology Dietician respectively, to share what’s true about cancer and food and how to approach nutrition in a psychologically and physically healthy way.

-Let’s start by answering some common questions about food and cancer to figure out what’s true, and then dig into how to optimize your taste palate in the run-up to all the Christmas food.
+Let’s start by answering some common questions about food and cancer to figure out what’s true, and then dig into how to optimize your taste palate in the run-up to all the festivities.

 Does sugar feed cancer?